mandomal/mandomal.github.io/content/posts/blending_optimization/index.md

 This small dive doesn't really tell us anything.
 Looking at the problem status, all simulations did come out as fully optimized.
-If we really trust PuLP then it is probably our fault.
+If we really trust PuLP, then it is probably our fault.
-However, I don't trust PuLP so it could be the package or something with the way I set up the optimization problem.
+But never trust anything so it could be PuLP the way I set up the optimization problem.
 Regardless, I will continue my analysis on the simulations that did work.

 ## Successful Simulations